okbobm/rmtechtransfer_blog/docs/docs/resume/resume.md

 Product Management:

-* Led “Voice of Customer” sessions with Engineering, Customer Success, and Sales Engineering to flesh out pain points, and transitioning business requirements to technical requirements.
+* Led “Voice of Customer” sessions with Engineering, Customer Success, and Sales Engineering to flesh out pain points, and transition business requirements to technical requirements.

 * Aligned high level strategic objectives (Quarterly Business Reviews) with user pain points to develop platform team roadmap, and prioritization of issues through epics and user stories.